-- Raise money through various fundraising events for anti-bullying charities. - Produce videos and promotional information in order to raise profile of their service and for anti-bullying. - Attend Open Evening to promote the service as appropriate in light of COVID restrictions.
+- Raise money through various fundraising events for anti-bullying charities. - Produce videos and promotional information in order to raise profile of their service and for anti-bullying. - Attend Open Evening to promote the service as appropriate.

 Appendix 6 - Useful websites